Franco Productions

 Directed by Ramona Diaz

-The story of the complex historical, social, political, economic and cultural forces that shaped the Mexican Revolution, influenced its course and determined its consequences and legacy.
+The story of the complex historical, social, political, economic and cultural forces that shaped

 Produced by Paradigm Productions.
 Directed by Ray Telles

-Produced by Mill Valley Film Group
+Produced by Mill Valley Film Group.

 A series of short videos about social entrepreneurs whose purpose is to provide affordable solutions to economic and social problems all around the world (Mozambique, South Africa, India, Brazil, Peru, Philippines, etc) All under the philosophy of “doing well while doing good”.